docsforadobe/after-effects-scripting-guide/docs/item/compitem.md

 The CompItem object represents a composition, and allows you to manipulate and get information about it.
 Access the objects by position index number in a project's item collection.

+!!! info
-> CompItem is a subclass of [AVItem object](avitem.md), which is a subclass of [Item object](item.md).
+    CompItem is a subclass of [AVItem object](avitem.md), which is a subclass of [Item object](item.md).
 All methods and attributes of AVItem and Item, in addition to those listed below, are available when working with CompItem.

 #### Example